-As of January 1, 2022, the Trademarks have an aggregate net book value of \$459.2 million.
+As of December 31, 2022, the Trademarks have an aggregate net book value of \$437.2 million.

-During the fourth quarter of 2021, management concluded that it was more likely than not that the fair value of the Trademarks were greater than their respective carrying value, indicating no impairment.
+During the fourth quarter of 2022, management concluded that it was more likely than not that the fair value of the Trademarks were greater than their respective carrying value, indicating no impairment.

 We assessed qualitative factors to determine whether the existence of events or circumstances indicated that it was more likely than not that the fair value of the Trademarks were less than their respective carrying value.
 The qualitative factors we assessed included macroeconomic conditions, industry and market considerations, cost factors that would have a negative effect on earnings and cash flows, overall financial performance compared with forecasted projections in prior periods, and other relevant events, the impact of which are all significant judgments and estimates.
 We concluded that it was more likely than not that the fair value of the Trademarks was more than their carrying value and therefore we were not required to perform any additional testing.
-The SipWell Trademark was acquired on December 30, 2021 and valued as of that date.
-As such, we did not perform an impairment test with respect to this trademark.